What Size Generator Do I Need?

 2. Calculate the Total Power Requirement

 Your total wattage requirement will help you select a suitable mobile generator size.
-Add the total running watts of all equipment you’ll need to power plus your highest single starting watts.
+Add the total running watts of all equipment you’ll need to power, plus your highest single starting watts.
 This calculation can help determine your power output needs.

 Generators in the United States are normally rated in kW or kVA.
 Add up your equipment’s kW or kVA figures to calculate your total power capacity requirements.
 You should invest in a mobile generator that can withstand this total wattage without using 100% of it.